ERP of the year in the process manufacturing industry – Yaveon 365. Uncover the story behind the ERP champion!

 Production program planning

-This defines which products will be manufactured, in which quantities, and within which timeframes.
-Production program planning is a central part of strategic and tactical production planning – and belongs to the core area of production management.
-It operates on three levels:
+This defines which products are to be manufactured, in what quantities, and within which time frames.
+Production program planning is a key element of strategic and tactical production planning – and lies at the heart of production planning management.

 • Long-term (over three years): strategic planning of market segments and product lines

-• Medium-term (quarterly or yearly): decisions at the level of product groups
+• Medium-term (quarterly or annual): decisions at the product group level

-• Short-term (daily or weekly): specific definition of production quantities
+• Short-term (daily or weekly): concrete scheduling of production quantities

 Material requirements planning

 This determines which materials and components are needed.
-Starting from the primary requirements (saleable end products), the secondary requirements (e.g., individual parts, raw materials) are calculated.
-Digital tools such as ERP or PIM systems support this by efficiently managing material master data and automating requirements calculations.
+Based on the primary requirements (finished products ready for sale), the secondary requirements (e.g. individual parts, raw materials) are calculated.
+Digital tools such as ERP or PIM systems support efficient management of material master data and automated requirements calculations.

 Production process planning

-This coordinates the production flow: which orders run when, on which machines, and with which staff.
-It includes lot size planning, capacity and scheduling, sequence planning, detailed scheduling, and order release – the link to production control.
+This coordinates the actual production process: which orders run when, on which machines, and with which personnel?
+This includes lot size planning, capacity and scheduling, sequencing, detailed scheduling, and order release – the interface between planning and control.

 Mockup of Yaveon Papers